-Wash, slice the tops off and dry the okra pods.
-Place them in a bowl and toss with oil, salt, and pepper.
+Place the okra in a large bowl and toss with olive oil, salt, and black pepper.

-Spread in a single layer on a parchment-lined baking sheet.
-Bake at 450 degrees.
-Shaking the pan several times during cooking.
+Spread the okra pods in a single layer on a parchment-lined rimmed baking sheet pan.

 - 2 Tablespoons Extra Virgin Olive Oil